Taurids: Appearance

+Northern and southern segments

 Due to the gravitational perturbations of planets, especially Jupiter, the Taurids have spread out over time, allowing separate segments labeled the Northern Taurids (NTA) and Southern Taurids (STA) to become observable.
-The Southern Taurids are active from about September 10 to November 20, while the Northern Taurids are active from about October 20 to December 10.
+The Southern Taurids are active from about September 23 to December 8, while the Northern Taurids are active from about October 13 to December 2.
 Essentially these are two cross sections of a single, broad, continuous stream in space.

 The Beta Taurids and Zeta Perseids, encountered by the Earth in June/July, are also cross sections of the stream that approach from the Earth's daytime side and, as such, cannot be observed visually in the way the (night-time) Northern and Southern Taurids of October/November can.
 Astronomers Duncan Steel and Bill Napier even suggest the Beta Taurids could be the cause of the Tunguska event of June 30, 1908.

+Densities and peaks

 In 1962 and 1963, the Mars 1 probe recorded one micrometeorite strike every two minutes at altitudes ranging from 6000 to 40000 km from Earth's surface due to the Taurids meteor shower, and also recorded similar densities at distances from 20 to 40 e6km from Earth.

 The Taurid stream has a cycle of activity that peaks roughly every 2,500 to 3,000 years, when the core of the stream passes nearer to Earth and produces more intense showers.
 In fact, because of the separate "branches" (night-time in one part of the year and daytime in another; and Northern/Southern in each case) there are two (possibly overlapping) peaks separated by a few centuries, every 3000 years.
 The next peak is expected around 3000 AD.

 The Taurids also have more frequent peaks which may result from a heavier concentration of material in the stream, which only encounter Earth during some passes.

 Fireballs

 Over Poland in 1995, all-sky cameras imaged an absolute magnitude –17 Taurid bolide that was estimated to be 900 kg and perhaps a meter in diameter.

 In 1993, it was predicted that there would be a swarm of activity in 2005.
 Around Halloween in 2005, many fireballs were witnessed that affected people's night vision.
 Astronomers have taken to calling these the "Halloween fireballs."
 During the Southern Taurid meteor shower in 2013, fireball sightings were spotted over southern California, Arizona, Nevada, and Utah.
-Mark Boslough and Peter Brown hypothesized that 2019 was be a good year to check for a Taurid swarm that may even generate a concentration of daytime fireballs in June/July 2019.
-The Tunguska event may have been caused by a Beta Taurid.
 A 2021 study by Ignacio Ferrín and Vincenzo Orofino catalogued 88 probable members of the swarm and showed that many such as the 2212 Hephaistos group and the 169P/NEAT group exhibit cometary activity.

-On November 11, 2019 a Taurid fireball was seen over St. Louis, MO.
+On November 11, 2019, a Taurid fireball was seen over St. Louis, MO.